uwidcit/myAdvisorDev/README.md

 The following member updated the backend - May - June, 2024
 - @firepenguindisopanda

+The following member last updated this project at 22nd September, 2024

 The system would be designed using a PERN Stack architecture PostgreSQL
 Express